-Leica X-U Typ 113 versus Canon 5D Mark IV
+Leica X-U Typ 113 vs Canon 5D Mark IV

 Body comparison: Leica X-U Typ 113 vs Canon 5D Mark IV

 An illustration of the physical size and weight of the Leica X-U Typ 113 and the Canon 5D Mark IV is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-U Typ 113 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably larger (58 percent) than the Leica X-U Typ 113.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.